woodpeck/osm-revert-scripts/README.md

 Originally written by Frederik Ramm <frederik@remote.org>, public domain.

-The scripts require Perl and the LWP module (libwww-perl on Ubuntu et al.).
+The scripts require Perl and the LWP module.
+On Ubuntu, that would be: sudo apt install libwww-perl libfile-homedir-perl libterm-readkey-perl libbytes-random-secure-perly

 Package Contents
 ----------------